SlimeTraditionalTranslation/Slimefun-Main-Wiki/translate/tw/Overview/How-to-report-bugs.md

 It's the least you can do to relieve our shoulders.

-### 1. 1.
-Checking your versions
+### 1. Checking your versions

 It is absolutely **crucial** that you check your versions, 90% of issues can already be solved in this step alone.

 Gather the following information:

 * **Your Server Software** _(Are you running Bukkit, Spigot, Paper or something else?)_
 * **Your Minecraft Version** _(Is it 1.8, is it 1.14, 1.9001?
-You should know that.)_ You should know that.)_
+You should know that.)_
 * **Your Slimefun Version** _(What version have you installed?
-Is it a DEV build or a "stable" version?)_ Is it a DEV build or a "stable" version?)_
+Is it a DEV build or a "stable" version?)_

 You can quickly gather all this info at once by running the command `/sf versions`.

 If your Server Owner has not given you access to this command, then Shift and Right-Click your Slimefun Guide, there should be a Book and Quill there that will at least tell you your Minecraft and Slimefun Version.
 That is already very helpful!
-That is already very helpful!

 If you are reporting a bug on us, then we will need this info, otherwise we have absolutely no chance to figure out what we're dealing with.